Key Takeaways

 The most common mistake in modernization programmes isn't picking the wrong technology.
 It's picking one approach and applying it to everything.

-The application modernization framework that holds up across enterprise portfolios is built around six distinct strategies, widely known as the 6 Rs.
+The application modernization framework that holds up across enterprise portfolios is built around six distinct strategies, widely known as the 6 Rs of application modernization.
 They cover every decision you'll face across a mixed legacy portfolio.

 The value isn't in memorising the labels.
 It's in using the framework to get honest about each system: what it does for the business, what it costs to operate, what it would take to change, and what the right level of intervention actually is.